fkpwolf/neon/docs/rfcs/021-metering.md

 There are six metrics to collect:

 * CPU time.
-Wall clock seconds times the current number of cores.
+Wall clock seconds * the current number of cores.
 We have a fixed ratio of memory to cores, so the current memory size is the function of the number of cores.
 Measured per each `endpoint`.

 * Traffic.
 In/out traffic on the proxy.
 Measured per each `endpoint`.

 * Written size.
 Amount of data we write.
 That is different from both traffic and storage size, as only during the writing we

   a) occupy some disk bandwidth on safekeepers

-b) necessarily cross AZ boundaries delivering WAL to all safekeepers Each timeline/branch has at most one writer, so the data is collected per branch.
+  b) necessarily cross AZ boundaries delivering WAL to all safekeepers

+  Each timeline/branch has at most one writer, so the data is collected per branch.

 * Synthetic storage size.
 That is what is exposed now with pageserver's `/v1/tenant/{}/size`.
 Looks like now it is per-tenant.
 (Side note: can we make it per branch to show as branch physical size in UI?)

 * Real storage size.
-That is the size of the tenant on the pageservers disk.
+That is the size of the tenant directory on the pageservers disk.
 Per-tenant.

 * S3 storage size.
-That is the size of the tenant on S3.
+That is the size of the tenant data on S3.
 Per-tenant.

 That info should be enough to build an internal model that predicts AWS price (hence tracking `written data` and `real storage size`).
 As for the billing model we probably can get away with mentioning only `CPU time`, `synthetic storage size`, and `traffic` consumption.